mogu-lab/probabilistic-foundations-of-ml/policies.md

 Recall that the minimum grade to earn credit under credit/no credit grading is C. The minimum grade to pass and earn credit under normal letter grading is D.

 **Extra Credit.** Problems labeled "extra credit" will be factored in at the end of the semester.
-We do not disclose a priori how these will affect your grade.
+We do not disclose a priori how these will affect your grade, though you can expect they will be especially helpful for students on the border between two grades.

 ## Accessibility and Disability

 **Disability Services.** Every student has a right to full access in this course.
-If you need any accommodations for CS 349, please contact Wellesley’s Disability Services.
+If you need any accommodations, please contact Wellesley’s Disability Services.
 You should request accommodations **as early as possible**, since some situations can require significant time for accommodation design.
 If you need immediate accommodations, please arrange an appointment with the course instructor as soon as possible.

 **Unsure about your need for accomodations?** If you are unsure but suspect you may have an undocumented need for accommodations, you are encouraged to contact Disability Services.
 They can provide assistance including screening and referral for assessments.
 Disability Services can be reached at `disabilityservices@wellesley.edu`, at `781-283-2434`, or by [scheduling an appointment online](https://www.wellesley.edu/disability).